johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 At some point soon I will provide a modified distribution of MyEtherWallet which is optimized for use on the raspberry pi as an air-gapped computer for making offline transactions.
 This will be an open source fork of MyEtherWallet.

 Soon I will also make available for a very reasonable price a case for the raspberry pi which makes it impossible to connect to the Internet.
 This air-gapped pi will be the safest device you can get for storing your private keys, for making Ethereum offline transactions, and for sending contracts to the Ethereum blockchain.
 Plans for making this device will be made available for free as an open source project.

-#### Change Browser Settings
-Click the browser control icon at the right - it's the vertical ellipsis.
-Select settings from the menu options.
-This will bring you to the settings page.
-On the **Startup** options: select the radio button marked "Open a specific page or set of pages".
-Then click the link next to the radio button marked "Set pages".
-Assuming you downloaded and extracted MyEtherWallet into the same directory I did then entering the following into the **Startup Pages** dialog box will cause your local copy of MyEtherWallet to load.
-`file:///home/pi/MEW/index.html#offline-transaction`

 #### Install the Camera and QR-Code reader
 If you have been following along then the camera was already enabled using `sudo raspi-config`